jcgalbano/React-11/2-basic-styling-and-destructuring/sup-bruh/README.md

 1. Run `npm install react-bootstrap bootstrap` in your project.
 This should install the essentials.
 2. To Import bootstrap css, add this to the top layer component `import 'bootstrap/dist/css/bootstrap.min.css'`.

-## Importing and using a component
+## Importing and using a Bootstrap component

 You can import any react component in any of your component files simply by the import syntax like so: